redhat-et/time-to-merge-tool/README.md

 [![TTM Inference](https://github.com/redhat-et/time-to-merge-tool/actions/workflows/inference.yaml/badge.svg)](https://github.com/redhat-et/time-to-merge-tool/blob/main/.github/workflows/inference.yaml)

-# Github Action Tool for Time to Merge Model
+# Github Action for Time to Merge Model

+**Want an estimate on how long it will take to get your PR merged?**

+The data science team within Red Hat's Emerging Technologies group wanted to know if we could leverage Github Actions to help us do some predictive analytics and measure the velocity of our projects.
+To that end we developed the "Time to Merge" (TTM) tool .

-This repository contains a tool to train the Github time to merge model.
-This model can be trained on any repository and be used to predict the time to merge of new pull requests.
-To learn more about this model, please see [here](https://github.com/aicoe-aiops/ocp-ci-analysis/tree/master/notebooks/time-to-merge-prediction).
+This repository contains the TTM GitHub Action needed to train a custom model for individual projects and provide predictions in the form of PR comments.
+This model can be trained on any repository and can be used to predict the time to merge of new pull requests.
+To learn more about this approach, please see [here](https://github.com/aicoe-aiops/ocp-ci-analysis/tree/master/notebooks/time-to-merge-prediction).

-To use the Github Action tool for your own repository and train the model, you can follow these steps:
+To use the Github Action for your own repository and train a model, follow these steps:

 ### Pre-requisites:

-1. **S3 bucket credentials**: You will need an S3 bucket to store the data and the model generated as a apart of the training process.
-You can pass S3 bucket credentials in 2 ways.
+1. **S3 bucket**: You will need an S3 bucket to store the data and the model generated as a part of the training process.
+You can pass the S3 bucket credentials in 2 ways.
 You can either set them up as Github Action Secrets or pass them as a payload from your http request.

-2. **Personal Acess Token**: You need a personal access token to trigger the workflow and download github data.
+2. **Personal Acess Token**: You also need a personal access token to trigger the workflow and download data from GitHub.
 You can generate that by going [here](https://github.com/settings/tokens/new?description=my-gh-access-token&scopes=workflow,repo)

 ## Step 1

-Once you have the pre-requisites in place, add your S3 credentials to your repository action secrets if they are private and you dont want to pass them on through the http request.
+Once you have the pre-requisites in place, add your S3 credentials to your repository action secrets (this is the recommended approach) if they are private and you dont want to pass them on through the http request .

-To do that, go to repository "Settings" -> "Security" -> "Secrets" -> "Actions" -> "New Repository Secret" and add secrets for `S3_BUCKET`, `S3_ENDPOINT_URL`, `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, `GITHUB_TOKEN`, `CEPH_BUCKET_PREFIX`, `REPO` and `ORG`.
+To do that, go to your repository "Settings" -> "Security" -> "Secrets" -> "Actions" -> "New Repository Secret" and add secrets for `S3_BUCKET`, `S3_ENDPOINT_URL`, `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, your personal access token as your `GITHUB_TOKEN`, the prefix/folder where you want to store the data on the S3 bucket as the `CEPH_BUCKET_PREFIX`, and the GitHub repository that you want to train the model on and the organization it belongs to as `REPO` and `ORG`.

 <img width="200" alt="image" src="https://user-images.githubusercontent.com/32435206/195929605-4518559e-7ffd-4b6d-a47f-e06fd1cdb4ac.png">